awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

                       ensureRunning: 'true'
       ```

 1. Add the `WebServerCount` parameter\.
-This parameter specifies how many instances to create when AWS CloudFormation creates the Auto Scaling group\.
+This parameter specifies how many instances to create when CloudFormation creates the Auto Scaling group\.

-   1. Click on an open area on the AWS CloudFormation Designer canvas\.
+   1. Select on an open area on the AWS CloudFormation Designer canvas\.

    1. In the integrated editor pane, choose the **Parameters** tab\.